YOO-RAN-ZHAHNG/Assesements-Collection/README.md

 # Assessment Collection

-## What in here?
+## What is it?
-* This is a collcetion of my previous assessment.
+* This repo is intended to be the place where I store code and demos for previous assessment.